selkhayri/stock_analysis/README.md

 <pre>
 Prompts the user for the year to process
-Run both AllStockAnalysis and AllStockAnalysis_V2 Determine the elapsed time for each and record it on the respective worksheets
+Run both AllStockAnalysis and AllStockAnalysis_V2 Determines the elapsed time for each and record it on the respective worksheets
 Calls Formatting to format each of the worksheets
 </pre>